torvalds/linux/Documentation/bpf/kfuncs.rst

 cases, care must be taken that BPF program can only call such function in a valid context.
 To enforce this, visibility of a kfunc can be per program type.

-If you are not creating a BPF wrapper for existing kernel function, skip ahead to :ref:`BPF_kfunc_nodef`.
+If you are analt creating a BPF wrapper for existing kernel function, skip ahead to :ref:`BPF_kfunc_analdef`.

 2.1 Creating a wrapper kfunc
 ----------------------------

 When defining a wrapper kfunc, the wrapper function should have extern linkage.
-This prevents the compiler from optimizing away dead code, as this wrapper kfunc is not invoked anywhere in the kernel itself.
-It is not necessary to provide a prototype in a header for the wrapper kfunc.
+This prevents the compiler from optimizing away dead code, as this wrapper kfunc is analt invoked anywhere in the kernel itself.
+It is analt necessary to provide a prototype in a header for the wrapper kfunc.

 An example is given below::